 Recently I watched the 1997 movie “Conspiracy Theory” starring Mel Gibson and Julia Roberts.
 Before the opening credits have finished rolling, we understand that Gibson’s character is a crackpot cab driver who sees conspiracies everywhere.
 But our perception changes by the end of the film when we realize for ourselves that some of his theories are true.

 For years I’ve hesitated writing about the CPI, computed by the Bureau of Labor Statistics, for fear of being compared with a paranoid character like the one in “Conspiracy Theory.”
 The message that the government lies to us about inflation and, as a result, quietly confiscates hundreds of billions of dollars from its citizens isn’t the easiest message to swallow.
-It only goes down when accompanied by a healthy draught of political cynicism.
+It only goes down when accompanied by a healthy drought of political cynicism.

 What’s changed over the past year, however, is that we are closer to the end of the movie.
 It is clearer now not only that inflation is running rampant but also that the government’s numbers are still ridiculously low.
 More Americans have come to mistrust official inflation statistics, and therefore they are ready to understand how and why the government skews these numbers and to learn how they can protect their family’s savings.